 The Tree Challenge tests the contestant's ability to climb and move about the tree using a climbing rope and a work positioning harness.
 The event setup is the same for both men and women.
-Student/Novice and Expert contestants will all start from the top anchor point.
+Student / Novice and Expert contestants will all start from the top anchor point.
 Premier climbers will start from the ground.
 Based on their entry level competitors are required to visit a number of targets as set out by the head Judge these target areas may include a number of target zones as described below to perform a specified task at each zone/station.
 Canopy stations/zones in the tree will be equipped with a bell; the contestant must ring the bell before continuing to the next station.
 Contestants score points for successfully completing the task at each station and ringing the bell.
-At most workstations the competitor will be required to lanyard in securely please review the individual work stations for further information.
+At work stations the competitor will be required to lanyard in securely please review the individual work stations for further information.
 And at some work stations, the contestant can earn bonus time points for completing additional tasks (see score sheet).
-However time penalties are added when a contestants fail to properly complete a task, or when uncontrolled or unsafe practices are observed (see score sheet).
+However, time penalties are added when a contestant fails to properly complete a task, or when uncontrolled or unsafe practices are observed (see score sheet).
+The stations can be completed in any order the climber choose.